Public Affairs & Community Service

 The College reserves the right to institute and make effective, after due notice, during the course of a student’s work toward a degree, any new ruling which may be necessary for the general good of the College and to substitute courses currently offered for those no longer offered.

-All CPACS students who are following the 2012-2013 Undergraduate Bulletin must fulfill the Achievement-Centered Education (ACE) requirements.
-The 30-hour ACE requirement will include a minimum of 3 hours of approved course work in each of the 10 designated Achievement-Centered Education (ACE student learning outcome areas which can be viewed at http://ace.unl.edu.
+All CPACS students on the Lincoln campus must fulfill the Achievement-Centered Education (ACE) requirements.
+The 30-hour ACE requirement will include a minimum of 3 hours of approved course work in each of the 10 designated Achievement-Centered Education (ACE) student learning outcome areas which can be viewed at http://ace.unl.edu.
 Students will be provided a list of courses they can select from to meet each of the 10 ACE Student Learning Outcomes.

 Students in the College of Public Affairs and Community Service who have completed the University of Nebraska high school admission requirement of two years in the same language will not be required to complete additional language for their degree.